 There are two types of menorahs:

-- Temple Menorah – In the Bible, the menorah is described as a seven-branched lamp which was lit daily in the Tabernacle and later in the Temple of Jerusalem.
-This menorah was made of pure gold and was lit during daytime inside the temple.
+- Temple Menorah – In the Bible, the menorah is described as a seven-branched lamp that was lit daily in the Tabernacle and later in the Temple of Jerusalem.
+This menorah was made of pure gold and was lit during the daytime inside the temple.

 Possibly the most well-known symbol of the Jewish people and faith, the Star of David is a simple geometrical figure comprised of two overlaid equilateral triangles, positioned to create the image of a six-pointed star.
 This symbol is also known as the Shield of David or the Magen David.